Stressful Times: The Role of Dental Hygienists in Suicide Awareness

 During this time of stress and isolation, dental professionals should be aware of signs of suicidal ideation and how to respond when suspected.
 Some signs may be presented blatantly, such as speaking about dying, saying goodbye to loved ones as if it is the last visit, loss of interest in friends and work, and giving away all of one’s belongings.

-Start the conversation: Be direct with questions about suicide while using a nonjudgmental tone.
+Be direct with questions about suicide while using a nonjudgmental tone.
 Ask things such as, “The things you are saying make me wonder if you are thinking about harming yourself.”
 “Are you planning to hurt yourself or take your own life?”
-This lets the person know you are open to a conversation and that you recognize he/she is in pain.
+This lets the person know you are open to a conversation and that you recognize they are in pain.
 Do not be afraid to keep this conversation very raw and real by asking if they have a plan or a means.

-Direct to help: Facilitating help for someone with suicidal ideation is outside the scope of a lay person’s abilities.
+Facilitating help for someone with suicidal ideation is outside the scope of a lay person’s abilities.
 The loved one needs to be treated by a mental health professional.
 Search for local resources such as private counselors, support groups, or a hotline.
 You may need to be assertive by researching a therapist for your friend.
-Provide him/her with a name and phone number, assist with scheduling, and perhaps accompany them to the appointment.3
+Provide them with a name and phone number, assist with scheduling, and perhaps accompany them to the appointment.3

 The most important step is starting the conversation.
 Remember that even though you are not a mental health professional, you can have a huge impact on someone’s decision.
 Be open and supportive by showing nonjudgmental regard for their wellbeing.
 Do not be afraid to initiate the important dialogue that may prevent tragedy.
 In a time when the world seems upside down, compassion and empathy are essential for healing and perseverance.